 Jordan was already an established novelist, and the son of an Irish professor as well as university student of Irish history and English literature, when he circuitously arrived at the camera when he shot an on-set documentary about John Boorman’s re-telling of the Arthurian myth, Excalibur.
 In quite a fascinating piece of history concerning the foundations of the Irish Film Board and a certain level of controversy around Boorman’s role within it, Angel ended up becoming a crucial launchpad of Irish cinema in the early 1980’s, not to mention kickstarting Jordan’s career.

-Boorman, by this point a celebrated director both in the UK and Hollywood thanks to pictures such as Point Break and Deliverance, served as a clear totem for Jordan in his role as Executive Producer on Angel, a picture which carries weighty themes on a small frame.
+Boorman, by this point a celebrated director both in the UK and Hollywood thanks to pictures such as Point Blank and Deliverance, served as a clear totem for Jordan in his role as Executive Producer on Angel, a picture which carries weighty themes on a small frame.

 Set in Northern Ireland, the film revolves around Danny, a saxophonist who witnesses not just the murder of his boss but that of an innocent deaf-mute girl by masked, gun-toting killers.
 Consumed by a need for revenge, Danny begins to systematically expose and hunt down the killers, distributing his own form of vigilante justice.
 Danny is played memorably in a breakout star turn by Stephen Rea, who would go on to become one of Ireland’s most significant film actors over the next three decades, and collaborate with Jordan on almost every one of his films, up to and including his upcoming latest picture as of 2019.